Why is Body Language Important in Communication?

 Using body language will help you find it easier to have conversations with colleagues and team members and achieve what you set out to in the workplace.

-This means, by not using nonverbal cues in the workplace, you might be misunderstood and leave others confused about your true thoughts on their conversation or even them as a person.
+By not using nonverbal cues in the workplace, you might be misunderstood and leave others confused about your true thoughts on their conversation or even them as a person.

 If you stare at someone and subconsciously grind your teeth, others are going to notice and become defensive.
 We advise you not to do this!